 - 1. ELISA Plate: Keep appropriate numbers of strips for 1 experiment and remove extra strips from microtiter plate.
 Removed strips should be placed in a sealed bag containing desiccant and stored at -20°C. - 2.
 Solutions: To avoid cross-contamination, change pipette tips between additions of each standard, between sample additions, and between reagent additions.
-Also, use separate reservoirs for each reagent. - Applying Solutions: All solutions should be added to the bottom of the ELISA plate well.
+Also, use separate reservoirs for each reagent. - 3.
+Applying Solutions: All solutions should be added to the bottom of the ELISA plate well.
 Avoid touching the inside wall of the well.
 Avoid foaming when possible. - 4.
 Assay Timing: The interval between adding sample to the first and last wells should be minimized.
 Delays will increase the incubation time differential between wells, which will significantly affect the experimental accuracy and repeatability.
 For each step in the procedure, total dispensing time for addition of reagents or samples should not exceed 10 minutes. - 5.
 Incubation: To prevent evaporation and ensure accurate results, proper adhesion of plate sealers during incubation steps is necessary.
 Do not allow wells to sit uncovered for extended periods of time between incubation steps.
 Do not let wells dry out at any time during the assay.
 Strictly observe the recommended incubation times and temperatures. - 6.
 Washing: Proper washing procedure is critical.
 Insufficient washing will result in poor precision and falsely elevated absorbance readings.
 Residual liquid in the reaction wells should be patted dry against absorbent paper during the washing process.
-Do not put absorbent paper directly into the reaction wells. - Controlling Substrate Reaction Time: After the addition of the TMB Substrate, periodically monitor the color development.
+Do not put absorbent paper directly into the reaction wells. - 7.
+Controlling Substrate Reaction Time: After the addition of the TMB Substrate, periodically monitor the color development.
 Stop color development before the color becomes too deep by adding Stop Solution.
-Excessively strong color will result in inaccurate absorbance readings. - 8.
-Reading: The microplate reader should be preheated and programmed prior to use.
-Prior to taking OD readings, remove any
+Excessively strong color will result in inaccurate absorbance readings.

-- residual liquid or fingerprints from the underside of the plate and confirm that there are no bubbles in the wells. - 9.
+- 8. Reading: The microplate reader should be preheated and programmed prior to use.
+Prior to taking OD readings, remove any residual liquid or fingerprints from the underside of the plate and confirm that there are no bubbles in the wells. - 9.
 Reaction Time Control: Control reaction time should be strictly followed as outlined. - 10.
 Stop Solution: The Stop Solution contains an acid, therefore proper precautions should be taken during its use, such as protection of the eyes, hands, face, and clothing. - 11.
 Mixing: During incubation times, the use of a micro-oscillator at low frequency is recommended.
-Sufficient and gentle mixing is particularly important in producing reliable results.
+Sufficient and gentle mixing is particularly important in producing reliable results. - 12.
 To minimize external influence on the assay performance, operational procedures and lab conditions (such as room temperature, humidity, incubator temperature) should be strictly controlled.
 It is also strongly suggested that the whole assay is performed by the same operator from the beginning to the end.

-ASSAY PROCEDURE SUMMARY
+Assay Procedure Summary

 Prepare all reagents, samples and standards.

+Add 100 μ l of Sample, Standard, or Blank to each well and incubate for 2 hours at 37°C.

+Aspirate and add 100 μl of Detection Reagent A and incubate of 1 hour at 37°C.

+Aspirate and wash 3 times.

-Set a Blank well without any solution.
-Add 50 μl of Standard or Sample to each well.
-Add 50 μl of HRP-conjugate (1x) to each well (excluding the blank) and incubate for 60 minutes at 37°C. Aspirate and wash 5 times.
-Add 90 μl of Substrate and incubate for 20 minutes at 37°C. Add 50 μl of Stop Solution.
+Add 100 μl of Detection Reagent B and incubate for 30-60 minutes at 37°C.

+Aspirate and wash 5 times.

+Add 90 μl of TMB Substrate solution and incubate for 15-30 minutes at 37°C.

+Add 50 μl of Stop Solution.

 Read immediately at 450nm.

-CALCULATION OF RESULTS
+Sample Manual CALCULATION OF RESULTS